 with small eye blinks in the EEG room.

-Maggie is a third year Ph.D student in the Neurosciences graduate program at UCSD.
+Maggie is a fourth year Ph.D student in the Neurosciences graduate program at UCSD.
 She earned her B.S. in Biological Sciences from Cornell University,

 where she worked in Dr. Rob Raguso’s lab, studying the behavior